 I’ve always tried to be a big fan of potato salad, but I just couldn’t do it.
-It didn’t matter if it was someone’s award winning, or handed down through the generations recipe or purchased from a store.
-I just wasn’t’ a fan, even though people seemed to rave about it constantly.
+It didn’t matter if it was someone’s award-winning or handed-down-through-the-generations recipe or purchased from a store.
+I just wasn’t a fan, even though people brought it to every potluck and summer meal gathering.

 But last year I began a love affair with, literally, the best potato salad I’ve ever had.

-You can serve this warm (my favorite), room temp, or cold the bacon won’t be as crunchy if it’s cold) and it’s sure to please every time.
+You can serve this warm (my favorite), room temp, or cold (fyi – the bacon won’t be as crunchy if it’s cold) and it’s sure to please every time.

 Most of the time a good portion of this is eaten before the meal is even served.

 It’s so good that even those who may think eating “real” food is silly, and normally pass by your dishes, will devour it and ask for the recipe.
-It’s quickly become my go-to dish to bring to potlucks and I often make it for showers and open houses.
+It’s quickly become my go-to dish to bring to potlucks and I often make it for showers and open houses (I became one of *those* people!) if I don’t bring a creamy broccoli salad.
 It’s perfect for summer functions, like the Fourth of July next week!

 This potato salad is rich and creamy, flavorful, and it includes bacon.
 What’s not to love?

 Loaded Baked Potato Salad

 - 4 large russet potatoes peeled and chopped into 1/2 inch pieces